-Data link layer is the second layer of OSI model.
+The data link layer is the second layer of the OSI model.

-In full duplex, communication occurs from both side, while in half duplex communication occurs in one direction.
+In full-duplex, communication occurs from both sides, while in half-duplex communication occurs in one direction.

-Frame relay work at Data link layer OSI model
+Frame relay work at the Data link layer OSI model

 No, you cannot assign IP addresses on layer 2.